-Answer: A bachelor’s degree in physical education typically takes 4 to 6 years to complete, depending on whether a student takes a full or part time course load.
-Master’s degrees in physical education average one to two years to completion.
+Answer: A bachelor’s degree in physical education typically takes four years to complete full time, while a master’s degree in physical education takes around one to two years to complete.

 Answer: Yes, many schools offer physical education degrees online.
-Students pursuing teaching certification can find usually find local field experience placement assistance through their departmental advising office.
-Oftentimes, students – whether embarking on their careers for the first time or making a change mid-career – opt for online education because of its convenience and flexibility.
-More and more traditional universities are also offering online PE degree programs.
-Being diligent and conducting research will help you choose the best program for your career goals.
+Students pursuing teaching certification can usually find local field experience placement assistance through their departmental advising office.
+Many students opt to pursue an online degree in physical education because of its convenience and flexibility.
+Regardless of whether you choose an on-campus or online PE program, being diligent and conducting research will help you choose the best program for your career goals.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Council for American Private Education (CAPE): https://capenetwork.org/